Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning

-In this section, we detail the proposed algorithm we use in our solution.
-To solve the height optimisation problem for a specific position of the \ac{uav} in a particular topology of the \acp{bs} and buildings, one could apply stochastic geometry to calculate the optimal height of the \ac{uav} as in \cite{boris_dic_ant}.
-The main issue to this approach is that to represent this problem in statistic geometry, one has to know the statistical distribution of the features of the environment for each position that the \ac{uav} assumes through its path.
+To solve the height optimisation problem for a specific position of the \ac{uav} given a particular topology of the \acp{bs} and buildings, one could apply stochastic geometry as in \cite{boris_dic_ant}.
+The main issue with this approach is that to represent this problem via stochastic geometry, one has to know the statistical distribution of the features of the environment for each position that the \ac{uav} assumes during flight.